Tips for Thin or Thinning Curly Hair

-We already know curly hair comes with it's own set of struggles, but for those of us with thin hair - there's an added twist.
-Whether your hair is naturally thin, or your texture has thinned out due to alopecia, stress, or maybe even COVID-19 induced hair loss, it can have a significant impact on your curl confidence.
-Thankfully you’ve got options.
+We already know curly hair comes with its own set of struggles, but for those of us with thin hair, there's an added twist.
+Whether your hair is naturally thin or your texture has thinned out due to alopecia, stress, or maybe even COVID-19 induced hair loss, it can have a significant impact on your curl confidence.
+Thankfully, you’ve got options.
 Check out some of our curl care tips for thin curly hair below.

-One of the biggest struggles for those of us with thinning curly hair?
+One of the biggest struggles for those of us with thin or thinning curly hair?
 Volume.
 But there’s a few easy fixes.
 First, start with how you style.
 Apply your products when your head is flipped upside down.
 Why?
 It helps keep product and hair from clinging to the scalp, encouraging volume.
 Dry your hair with a diffuser the same way.
 The more lift, the better.

-Thin Hair Struggle #2: Greasy Curly Hair
+Thin Hair Struggle #2: Curly Hair Gets Greasy

-We don’t know about you, but we’re not really into being a grease ball — and when you have thin hair, it can seem like that’s your permanent state.
+We don’t know about you, but we’re not really into being a grease ball.
+And when you have thin hair, it can seem like that’s your permanent state.
 Especially with how heavy most curl stylers are.
 So what’s the fix?
 Opt for products that promise lightweight moisture and hold.
 Steer clear of intense hydrators and don’t use oil anywhere near your scalp.
 If you’re trying to extend time between your wash days, you can always try to hit any greasy roots with your diffuser, set to cool.
 This can sometimes help eliminate excess oil.

 Trying to grow your curly hair past the bun stage is hard as it is.
 When you work so hard to achieve healthy length it can feel like heartbreak if your ponytail is sparse.
-Luckily there’s a few tricks.
+Luckily, there’s a few tricks.
 You can try a stacked ponytail, which involves dividing the top and bottom half of your hair and creating two ponytails, one from the top hair, another from the bottom.
 The stacked effect makes your hair look longer and fuller.
 For an added boost, you can also hide a hair clip under the base of your ponytail to lift it up and out.

 Check out some of our favorite looks below: